CTPD: Cross-Modal Temporal Pattern Discovery for Enhanced Multimodal Electronic Health Records Analysis: Experiment

 \para{Evaluation Metrics.} The 48-hour In-Hospital Mortality (48-IHM) prediction is a binary classification with a marked label imbalance, indicated by a death-to-discharge ratio of approximately 1:6.
 Following previous work~\citep{harutyunyan2019multitask,zhang2023improving}, we use AUROC, AUPR, and F1 score, for a comprehensive evaluation.
 The $24$-hour Phenotype Classification (24-PHE) involves predicting the presence of 25 different medical conditions during an ICU stay, making it a multi-label classification task.
 For this task, we employ the AUROC, AUPR, and F1 score (Macro) for a thorough assessment of model efficacy.
 The F1 score threshold is determined by selecting the value that maximizes the F1 score on the validation set.

-\para{Implementation Details.} Preprocessing pipeline of MIST follows~\cite{harutyunyan2019multitask}, and the clinical note preprocessing pipeline follows~\cite{khadanga2019using}.
-We train the model with batch size of 128, learning rate of 4e-5, and Adam~\citep{kingma2014adam} optimizer.
+\para{Implementation Details.} We train the model with batch size of 128, learning rate of 4e-5, and Adam~\citep{kingma2014adam} optimizer.
 We use a cosine annealing learning rate scheduler with a 0.2 warm-up proportion.
 To prevent overfitting, we implement early stopping when there is no increase in the AUROC on the validation set for 48-IHM or 24-PHENO over $5$ consecutive epochs.
 All experiments are conducted on 1 RTX-3090 GPU card using about 1 hour per run.
 We clip the norm of gradient values with 0.5 for stable training.
 By default, we use Bert-tiny~\cite{DBLP:journals/corr/abs-1908-08962,bhargava2021generalization} as our text encoder.

 \para{Compared Methods.} To ensure a comprehensive comparison, we compare our \modelname\ with three types baselines: MITS-only approaches, note-only approaches and multimodal approaches.
 For MITS-only setting, we compare $\text{\modelname}$ with 4 baselines for imputed regular time series: RNN~\citep{elman1990finding}, LSTM~\citep{hochreiter1997long}, CNN~\citep{lecun1998gradient} and Transformer~\cite{vaswani2017attention}, and 5 baselines for irregular time series, including IP-Net~\citep{shukla2019interpolation}, GRU-D~\citep{che2018recurrent}, DGM-O~\citep{wu2021dynamic}, mTAND~\citep{shukla2021multi}, SeFT~\citep{horn2020set}, and UTDE~\citep{zhang2023improving}.
 The imputation approach follows the MIMIC-III benchmark~\citep{harutyunyan2019multitask}.
 For the note-only setting, we compare our model with 6 baselines: Flat~\cite{deznabi2021predicting}, HierTrans~\cite{pappagari2019hierarchical}, T-LSTM~\cite{baytas2017patient}, FT-LSTM~\cite{zhang2020time}, GRU-D~\citep{che2018recurrent}, and mTAND~\citep{shukla2021multi}.
 In the multimodal setting, we compare our model with 4 baselines: MMTM~\cite{joze2020mmtm}, DAFT~\cite{polsterl2021combining}, MedFuse~\cite{hayat2022medfuse}, and DrFuse~\cite{yao2024drfuse}.
 To ensure a fair comparison, we implement Bert-tiny~\cite{bhargava2021generalization,DBLP:journals/corr/abs-1908-08962} as the text encoder across all baselines.
 Details of baselines can be found in the Appendix \ref{appendix:more_baseline}.